20 Of The World’s Best Olympic Speakers Ready For Tokyo 2021

 With a plethora of inspirational content to discuss as a keynote Olympic speaker, Darren Campbell is a renowned athlete and sports coach.
 A master of all trades, he has dominated the track, coached athletes to success, and frequently gives public speeches to fascinated audiences.
 At the beginning of his career, Darren won two World Championships and a gold medal at the Commonwealth.

 Darren was a part of the iconic British Olympic relay team, which quickly became one of the most successful teams in British history.
 As an Olympic speaker, Darren discusses the difficulties of working with such a successful team, dealing with the pressure of fame and representing their country.

 After being chosen for the British teams in 1985, Mark bagged his first medal in the 1990 Commonwealth Games for the 50-meter freestyle.
-He has featured as the flag bearer for the Olympics and won the 2008 FINA Short Course World Championships prior to the games.
+He has featured as the flag bearer for the Olympics and won the 2008 FINA Short Course World Championships before the games.
 Mark is a captivating motivational speaker, who uses his experience of five Olympic and Commonwealth games to inspire audiences.

 Alex Gregory MBE